Jamaican Americans: Demographics

 An estimated 554,897 Jamaican-born people lived in the U.S. in 2000.
 This represents 61% of the approximate 911,000 Americans of Jamaican ancestry.
 Many Jamaicans are second, third and descend from even older generations, as there have been Jamaicans in the U.S. as early as the early twentieth Century.
 The regional composition is as follows: 59 percent live in the Northeast, mainly in the State of New York; 4.8 percent in the Midwest; 30.6 percent in the South, particularly South Florida; and 5.6 percent on the West.
 The New York metropolitan area and South Florida have the largest number of Jamaican immigrants in the United States.
 South Florida is home to the highest number of undocumented Jamaicans, whereas most documented immigrants tend to reside in Brooklyn.
-Jamaicans refer to Miami metropolitan area and Brooklyn colloquially as "Kingston 21" and "Little Jamaica" respectively.
+Jamaicans refer to Miami and Brooklyn colloquially as "Kingston 21" and "Little Jamaica" respectively.
 Jamaicans in the Miami metropolitan area mostly live in Broward County and Jamaicans in New York City have formed communities in Brooklyn, The Bronx and Queens.
-Especially Central Brooklyn, particularly East Flatbush, Crown Heights, Brownsville, Flatbush, Flatlands and Canarise and the Northeast Bronx, particularly Wakefield and Williamsbridge neighborhoods holding the largest Jamaican populace.
-Large communities of Jamaican immigrants have formed in New York City and the whole New York Metro Area, which includes Long Island and much of New Jersey and Connecticut, along with Florida (centered in and around the Miami/Broward County, Orlando and Tampa areas), which has the second largest Jamaican community in the U.S. In recent years, many Jamaicans have left New York City for its suburbs, and large Jamaican communities have also formed in many other major cities like Philadelphia (including Delaware and other parts of eastern Pennsylvania), Baltimore, Washington D.C./Central Maryland, Atlanta, Boston, Western NY State (Buffalo and Rochester) and Cleveland.
-Smaller numbers are in Charlotte, Houston, Chicago and Los Angeles.
+Especially Northern, Northwestern, Southern, Southwestern and Central Brooklyn, particularly Prospect Heights, Clinton Hill, Fort Greene, Bensonhurst, Park Slope, Flatbush, Brooklyn, Kensington, Midwood, Lefferts Gardens, East Flatbush, Crown Heights, Brooklyn, Bushwick, Bedford–Stuyvesant and Flatlands, parts of Eastern Brooklyn including Brownsville, East New York and especially Canarsie and the Northeast Bronx, particularly Wakefield and Williamsbridge neighborhoods holding the largest Jamaican populace.
+Large communities of Jamaican immigrants have formed in New York City and the whole New York Metro Area, which includes Long Island and much of New Jersey and Connecticut, along with Florida (centered in and around the Miami/Broward County, Orlando and Tampa areas), which has the second largest Jamaican community in the U.S. In recent years, many Jamaicans have left New York City for its suburbs, and large Jamaican communities have also formed in many other major cities like Philadelphia (including Delaware and other parts of eastern Pennsylvania), Baltimore, Washington, D.C./Central Maryland, Atlanta, Boston, Western New York (Buffalo and Rochester) and Cleveland.
+Smaller numbers are in Chicago, Charlotte, Minneapolis, Houston, Denver, Seattle and Los Angeles.

 U.S. states with large Jamaican populations

-According to the 2010 U.S. Census, there were 965,355 Jamaican Americans.
+According to the 2020 U.S. Census, there were 1,047,117 Jamaican Americans.

-The 10 U.S. states with the largest Jamaican populations in 2019 are:
+The 10 U.S. states with the largest Jamaican populations in 2020 census were: